 Rigid Body Joint Constraint¶

-The Rigid Body Joint constraint is very special, it is used by the physics part of the Blender Game Engine to simulate a joint between its owner and its target.
+The Rigid Body Joint constraint is very special, it is used to simulate a joint between its owner and its target.
 It offers four joint types: hinge type, ball-and-socket type, cone-twist type, and generic six-DoF type.

 The joint point and axes are defined and fixed relative to the owner.
 The target moves as if it were stuck to the center point of a stick, the other end of the stick rotating around the joint/pivot point…